Alexander M. Zaleski

 Alexander Mieceslaus Zaleski (June 24, 1906 – May 16, 1975) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Lansing in Michigan from 1965 until his death in 1975.
 He previously served as an auxiliary bishop of the Archdiocese of Detroit in Michigan from 1950 to 1965.

 Biography

 Early life

-One of seven children, Alexander Zaleski was born in Laurel, New York, to Anthony and Bertha (née Janulewicz) Zaleski.
+One of seven children, Alexander Zaleski was born on June 24, 1906, in Laurel, New York, to Anthony and Bertha (née Janulewicz) Zaleski.
 After graduating from Don Bosco Preparatory High School at Ramsey, New Jersey, in 1924, he attended SS.
 Cyril and Methodius Seminary in Orchard Lake, Michigan.
 He went to Leuven, Belgium, in 1927 to study at the American College of Louvain.